 4. I moved back to my hometown!
 Dayton, OH <–

-|All of the room I had during a 15 hour car ride home from March 30-31, 2014!|
+|All of the room I had during a 15-hour car ride home from March 30-31, 2014!|

-Don’t try to move someone halfway across the country with their whole adult life’s worth of belongings in a Chevy Equinoix.
+Don’t try to move someone halfway across the country with their whole adult life’s worth of belongings in a Chevy Equinox.
 Do try this if you have a dad who has a very mathematical and engineering geared mind!
 (That’s what I had thankfully.)

 Yes, I did what every young Ohioan (or anyone who has ever gone away to college or moved out of their parents’ house) prays they won’t ever have to do: move back home with your parents.
 I certainly didn’t see this becoming part of my post-college plans but it did.
 It’s not for an indefinite time because I have a move-out month coming up!
 Let me explain.

-One of many things that I was praying about and making decisions about was what I wanted to do next in my career.
-I know I’m just getting started with my career and have plenty of time to “figure things out,” but there was one thing I was certain of.
+One of the many things that I was praying about and making decisions about was what I wanted to do next in my career.
+I know I’m just getting started with my career and have plenty of time to figure things out, but there was one thing I was certain of.
 I didn’t want to be tied down to Jacksonville, Dayton or anywhere else in America to be honest.
 I wanted to live overseas and keep traveling but there were several things holding me back.
 The first was spending so much of my time and money to afford to live in Jacksonville on my own.
 I was unhappy with the way some things were going there but overall, I felt that it really was time to move on and start a new chapter of my life.
 I knew that I couldn’t move home on a temporary basis without presenting a plan to my parents.
 I got all the plans squared away and then worked on a move-out date.
 Things pretty much came together rather quickly (including selling some of my large furniture items) and before I knew it the last week of March was upon me.

 At that point, I was working on getting all packed up and saying goodbye to friends.
 The most important plans were already set and out of my mind.
 Chief of all of my plans was what I will be pursuing in the fall.
 I am very pleased to say that I will be going to Northern Spain (hopefully) from October 2014 to May/June 2015 to teach English in a primary or secondary school.
 I was accepted to the North American Language and Culture Assistants Program in late February 2014 but I do not know my exact placement yet.
 I am very excited about this next step in my life, my move overseas and the opportunity to become fully bilingual in Spanish as well the chance to act as a cultural ambassador for both the English language and the United States in the school I will be assigned.

 However, there were still a lot of unknowns before me.
 I still don’t exactly know why God has called me back to my hometown for this short period of time, what He has planned for me personally and spiritually, or how living at home will be as we transition back to having everyone under the same roof.
-I certainly don’t know what kinds of people I will meet, re-connect with or get to minister to while I’m here but I am convinced that, based on recent events, they will be the kinds of people who will bless my life and that I in turn might be even a blessing to them.
+I certainly don’t know what kinds of people I will meet, re-connect with or get to minister to while I’m here but I am convinced that, based on recent events, they will be the kinds of people who will bless my life and that I, in turn, might be even a blessing to them.

 Stay tuned for the next update!

-Hasta la próxima, (Until next time)
+Hasta la próxima,